marc2332/marc2332/README.md

 ### ✨ About

-I like descentralized things and cryptos 🙆‍♂️
+I like decentralised apps and cryptos 🙆‍♂️

 I am currently digging on Deno 🦕😄